Loading...

 Portion Control

-Engage in light physical activity, such as a short walk, after your meal.
-This can help your body use up the glucose more effectively and reduce post-meal blood sugar levels.
+Engage in light physical activity, such as a short walk, after your meal to help your muscles use the glucose more effectively.

 healthspan-mbl